darth1901/iNaturalist-CNN/README.md

 ## Running Part B

-`partB/finetune.ipynb` reuses the same data pipeline and training scaffold.
+`partB/finetune.ipynb` reuses the same data pipeline and training scheme.
 The differences are confined to three places:

 - **`build_model`** loads `ResNet50_Weights.IMAGENET1K_V2` and replaces the